Women's and Gender Studies Program (WMNS)

 This course may be repeated once with a different instructor and focus.
 Grade Only.

-Description: Feminist and queer perspectives on the state's role in producing and regulating sexuality.
+Description: Feminist and queer perspectives on the production and regulation of sexuality through various locations of power (e.g. the state, medicine, social movements, and others).
 Focus on sexuality as it intersects with other systems of inequality and difference, including race, class, and gender.

 Course details